 Sarah Slipper was born and raised in Vancouver, British Columbia, and received her professional training at the Royal Ballet School in London, England and the Royal Winnipeg Ballet School.
 In 1980, she made her professional debut with the Royal Winnipeg Ballet as a corps de ballet member, and became one of the company’s leading dramatic ballerinas.Full Biography

 Originally from Brussels, Belgium, Olivier Wevers is the founder and Artistic Director of Seattle’s critically acclaimed contemporary dance company Whim W’Him.
-In 2012 Wevers was honored with the City of Seattle’s Mayor’s Arts Award and in 2011 he received the Princess Grace Choreographic Fellowship.
-In both 2011 and 2010 Oliviers’ work took home the grand prize award at the Annual Dance Under the Stars Choreography Festival in California and he has also been named by Dance Magazine as one of their 25 To Watch.Full Biography
+In 2012, Olivier was honored with the City of Seattle’s Mayor’s Arts Award and in 2011 he received the Princess Grace Choreographic Fellowship.
+In 2010 and 2011, Oliviers’ choreography won the grand prize award at the Annual Dance Under the Stars Choreography Festival in California and has also been named by Dance Magazine as one of their “25 To Watch”.Full Biography

 TWO OPEN COMPANY POSITIONS | 2015-16 SEASON